himani8/PHPTEST/README.txt

 # PHPTEST

-Parse HTML from External URL and get Specific URL href.
+Parse HTML from External URL and get Specific URL href using CURL.